School shooter chose Valentine’s Day to ruin it forever

 “Because I thought no one would love me,” Cruz said.
 “I didn’t like Valentine’s Day and I wanted to ruin it for everyone.”
 A soft gasp went up from victim’s parents and relatives sitting in the courtroom.

 “Do you mean for the family members of the kids that were killed?”
-Denney asks.
+Denney asked.

 “No, for the school,” Cruz replied.
 The holiday will never be celebrated there again, he said.